Rep. Chip Roy Calls for Texas Attorney General to Resign

 Posted by Chip Roy on Monday, October 5, 2020

-Paxton’s current first assistant and six other top leaders of the Office of the Attorney General of Texas (TXOAG) resigned in a letter dated October 1.
+Paxton’s current first assistant and six other top leaders of the Office of the Attorney General of Texas (TXOAG) signed a letter dated October 1.
 Their letter claims they have “a good faith belief that the Attorney General is violating federal and/or state law, including prohibitions relating to improper influence, abuse of office, bribery, and other potential criminal offenses.”
 The signers of the letter said they have provided statements of facts to the “appropriate law enforcement authority.”

 The letter containing the allegations against the Attorney General Paxton is signed by Jeffrey C. Mateer, First Assistant Attorney General; Ryan L. Bangert, Deputy First Assistant Attorney General; James Blake Brickman, Deputy Attorney General for Policy; Lacey E. Mase, Deputy Attorney General for Administration; Darren L. McCarty, Deputy Attorney General for Civil Litigation; J. Mark Penley, Deputy Attorney General for Criminal Justice; and Ryan M. Vassar, Deputy Attorney General for Legal Counsel.

-Note: Editor’s Note: This article has been updated with an additional statement from Texas Attorney General Ken Paxton.